CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ### OSPFv3 Numbered

 To configure OSPF using numbered interfaces, you specify the router ID, IP subnet prefix, and area address.
-All the interfaces on the switch with an IP address that matches the network subnet are put into the specified area.
+All the interfaces on the switch with an IP address that matches the network subnet go into the specified area.
 OSPF attempts to discover other OSPF routers on those interfaces.
-All matching interface network addresses are added to a Type-1 Router LSA and advertised to discovered neighbors for proper reachability.
+Cumulus Linux adds all matching interface network addresses to a Type-1 Router LSA and advertises to discovered neighbors for proper reachability.

 If you do not want to bring up an OSPF adjacency on certain interfaces, but want to advertise those networks in the OSPF database, you can configure the interfaces as *passive interfaces*.
 A passive interface creates a database entry but does not send or receive OSPF hello packets.
-For example, in a data center topology, the host-facing interfaces do not need to run OSPF, however, the corresponding IP addresses still need to be advertised to neighbors.
+For example, in a data center topology, the host-facing interfaces do not need to run OSPF, however, you must advertise the corresponding IP addresses to neighbors.

 The following example commands configure OSPF numbered on leaf01 and spine01.